henriquemor/henriquemor/README.md

 - 💻 Always learning something new
 - 📢 ... and looking to collaborate on new projects, specially games
 - 💬 Ask me about science, art, games and sci-fi
-- 🤓 Creating bookmarklets for fun
+- 🤓 Creating bookmarklets/userscripts for fun

 🇧🇷🇺🇸🇮🇹